skandansn/AIResume/README.md

 AIResume has the power to pass ATS checks!

-Check out the front end app: https://airesume-frontend.onrender.com
+Check out the front end app: https://airesume-frontend.onrender.com (might take some time to launch the servers after an idle time)

 It can alter your resume to match with keywords that are expected for a specific job application.